labStudioAsInc/vm/README.md

 > [!WARNING]
 > **macOS and Ubuntu versions are currently not being maintained and may cause crashes.
 Please use Windows Server 2025 for stable operation.**

+> [!NOTE]
+> **Windows Server 2025 now includes Google Drive integration for persistent storage!
+Your files, settings, and work will be automatically backed up and restored between sessions.**

 This project leverages GitHub Actions to provide you with a temporary, free virtual machine.
 The workflows and scripts in this repository automate the initial setup of GitHub Runner VMs, including the configuration of servers for Windows, macOS, and Ubuntu.

 ## How it works